-Unit tests — Karma + Jasmine are our tools of choice for automated tests.
+Unit tests: Karma + Jasmine are our tools of choice for automated tests.
 Our approach consists of two major rules:

-- Unit tests should be written for each new change;
+- Unit tests should be written for each new change.

-- There should be no Pull Requests merged to development branch without tests;
+- There should be no Pull Requests merged to development branch without tests.

 Anything else what QA’s should pay attention to?
 Sure!

-- Use Stackblitz, Plunker or any other online IDE (dozens of them!), which can easily share projects between people for reproduction of issues/requests.
+- Use Stackblitz, Plunker or any other online IDE (dozens of them!), which can easily share projects between people for the reproduction of issues/requests.